 Obviously, Max and I have a bias toward our products and a vested financial interest in their success.
 But we are also consumers, too.
 I personally have a dozen deep cycle batteries in my personal collection, many of which are used in off grid solar power systems around my house.
 So I can put myself in the shoes of the consumer and feel bad for someone making an uninformed decision that may end up being a big waste of money.

 The last point here is that there may be no recourse if someone is wronged or has a problem after the sale.
-Some of these companies have figured out that they can enter the American market from overseas, undercut the competition and sell a bunch of batteries, and then exit the market as a bad reputation and lack of customer support starts to catch up with them.
+Some of these companies have figured out that they can enter the American market from overseas, undercut the competition and sell a bunch of batteries, and then exit the market as their bad reputation and lack of customer support starts to catch up with them.
 Max agreed with this:

 "Some new lithium forklift battery brands often win customers with a low price.
 But some buyers often discover the downside of such deals.
 New players do not invest in the development of service and support networks, neither they are integrated with established OEMs or MHE dealer companies.
 So when a battery malfunctions, these buyers simply have no support.
 And the product quality of cheap brands is not the best to start with."

-In my opinion and the reason this situation is frustrating, the consumer should know that the battery they are buying is made with Grade B cells.
+In my opinion and the reason this situation is frustrating, the consumer should know if the battery they are buying is made with Grade B cells.
 The problem is, many lithium battery companies are hiding it and banking on consumer ignorance and the extreme difficulty that someone would have to go to in order to prove them a fraud.
 But the price won't lie.
 Look for a company with a reputation to uphold, that has telephone support during US business hours.
 And don't be afraid to ask the seller tough questions.